 2. the completion of placement hours; and

 3. the submission of placement log book.

-This course is mandatory for students in the Master of Clinical Psychology, Professional Doctorate in Clinical Psychology and the Professional Doctorate in Clinical and Health Psychology and students must pass this course in order to progress within their program.
+This course is compulsory program component for students in the Professional Doctorate in Clinical Psychology and the Professional Doctorate in Clinical and Health Psychology and students must pass this course in order to progress within their program.

 In order to participate in this course, students must complete a compulsory Health and Safety requirement.
 Students will receive full information on this Compulsory Course Component in the course outline provided by the School.